Communication B.A.

 Students who have completed the WID requirement should feel confident in their ability to communicate effectively through writing in their field.
 They will have experiential, portfolio-building writing exercises to demonstrate their proficiency.
 Specific skills will vary by concentration.

-When students have satisfied philosophy’s requirements for writing in the discipline, they should understand the typical goals and forms of philosophical writing, and they should have practiced using common conventions of philosophical publications.
-More generally, they should have sustained practice in using clear academic prose to analyze and evaluate arguments about reality, knowledge, ethics and other basic aspects of human experience and thought.
+When students have satisfied the requirements for writing in the discipline, they should understand the typical goals and forms of writing, and they should have practiced using common conventions of field-specific publications.

 Minors in Communication & Digital Media Production